Lara Fernandez

-Lara Fernandez (born 1996) is a Spanish kickboxing and Muay thai.
-She is the reigning WBC Muaythai World Flyweight champion and the reigning ISKA World Super Featherweight champion.
+Lara Fernandez (born 1996) is a Spanish Muay Thai kickboxer.
+She is the reigning WBC Muaythai World Flyweight Champion and the reigning ISKA World Super Featherweight champion.

 Biography

 Early career

 Fernadez began training in kickboxing when she was 14.
 She is a supporter of Real Betis, and she credits the club with helping raise her popularity.

-Fernandez faced Saskia D'Effremo for the vacant ISKA World Super Featherweight (−56.4 kg) championship at Fight Night III on November 5, 2016.
+Fernandez faced Saskia D'Effremo for the vacant ISKA World Super Featherweight (−56.4 kg) championship at Fight Night III on 5 November 2016.
 She lost the fight by unanimous decision.

-Fernandez faced Gloria Peritore at War of Titans on September 23, 2017.
+Fernandez faced Gloria Peritore at War of Titans on 23 September 2017.
 She lost the fight by unanimous decision.

-Fernandez faced Maribel de Sousa at Masters Series V on November 11, 2017.
+Fernandez faced Maribel de Sousa at Masters Series V on 11 November 2017.
 She won the fight by unanimous decision.

-At Enfusion 68, held on June 9, 2018, Fernandez challenged Iman Barlow for the Enfusion 54 kg title.
+At Enfusion 68, held on 9 June 2018, Fernandez challenged Iman Barlow for the Enfusion 54 kg title.
 Fernandez lost the fight by a unanimous decision.
-During Enfusion 72, held on October 6, 2018, she lost a unanimous decision against Lizzie Largillière, despite rallying in the last two rounds.
+During Enfusion 72, held on 6 October 2018, she lost a unanimous decision against Lizzie Largillière, despite rallying in the last two rounds.

-Fernandez faced Maite Botella for the FEKM Spanish (−53 kg) Championship at Xtreme Fight Show on June 23, 2018.
+Fernandez faced Maite Botella for the FEKM Spanish (−53 kg) Championship at Xtreme Fight Show on 23 June 2018.
 She won the fight by unanimous decision.

-Fernandez was booked to face Lilit Dallakyan at Mix Fight 42 on July 17, 2019.
+Fernandez was booked to face Lilit Dallakyan at Mix Fight 42 on 17 July 2019.
 She won the fight by a unanimous decision.

-Fernandez won the vacant ISKA World K-1 Rules Super Featherweight title on November 30, 2019, with a unanimous decision win over Kelly Denoiko.
-She made her first title defense of the ISKA title at WLF World Cup 2019-2020 Final, held on January 11, 2020, against Li Mingrui.
+Fernandez won the vacant ISKA World K-1 Rules Super Featherweight title on 30 November 2019, with a unanimous decision win over Kelly Denoiko.

+At WLF World Cup 2019-2020 Final, held on 11 January 2020, she faced Li Mingrui.
 She won the fight by a unanimous decision.

-Fernandez faced Grace Spicer for the vacant WBC Muaythai World Flyweight title at Combat Fight Series 4 on March 9, 2020.
+Fernandez faced Grace Spicer for the vacant WBC Muaythai World Flyweight title at Combat Fight Series 4 on 9 March 2020.
 Fernandez won the fight by a closely contested unanimous decision after five rounds.

-Fernandez was scheduled to fight Amy Pirnie for the Lion Fight super-flyweight Championship at Lion Fight 68 on August 22, 2021.
+Fernandez was scheduled to fight Amy Pirnie for the Lion Fight super-flyweight Championship at Lion Fight 68 on 22 August 2021.
 She lost the fight by split decision.

+15 February 2025, Barcelona, Spain – Noche de Leyendas took place at the Olympic Arena in Barcelona, where Lara Fernández defeated Giuliana Cosnard of Argentina by unanimous decision to capture the ISKA Women's Intercontinental Super-flyweight (53.5kg) Muay Thai title.